-At the end of each year I spend time reflecting on my 11.5 months of making as many mistakes as possible.
+At the end of each year, I spend time reflecting on my 11.5 months of making as many mistakes as possible.
 I look back upon the year that has passed and its miscalculations with a degree of glee.
-With a bit slight demented smile I sit down, a pad of paper in hand, a good pen as my companion I narrow down a long list of misfires into something I can relate to others as my favorites of the year.
+With a bit slight demented smile, I sit down, a pad of paper in hand, a good pen as my companion I narrow down a long list of misfires into something I can relate to others as my favorites of the year.

 I say “Demented” because not all people relish the notion of seeing in positive the things we don’t do all that well.
-In my case I have grown accustomed to reflecting upon these faux pas in a positive light each year.
+In my case, I have grown accustomed to reflecting upon this faux pas in a positive light each year.
 I see my misfires as opportunities for learning.
 These are a means for growing ever smarter, more emotionally vigilant as I move into each coming year.

 This year life is no different.
 These are now akin to the coming year of attractions in the theater of my life.
 I’ve done a decent job of continuing to make a sufficient number of mistakes that provide ample opportunities to fill the pages and a few minutes of what you’re about to participate in.

-So for a few minutes let’s learn sit back, listen up and gather together to see what God has for us.
+So for a few minutes let’s learn to sit back, listen up and gather together to see what God has for us.

 1: I concerned myself with the notion of the small-minded idea of “Excellence” instead of pursuing what God calls “Greatness.”